MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 6.1.1
+- Fix double counting of warnings when warning filters were combined with warning statistics.

 #### 6.1.0
 - Add option to include filtered warnings in addition to regularly detected warnings.